 The seasonality of TV viewing plays a critical role in programming and media planning and buying.
 In particular, fall remains a key period for the TV industry, as this is when many new and returning shows start.
 How well the shows perform during this time period determines whether they’ll return in the spring.

 Viewing figures for 2020 were obviously impacted extensively by the COVID-19 pandemic.
-At the beginning of the lockdown period we saw viewing increase, viewing to news stations grew significantly and by contrast viewing to sports stations fell with the lack of live content.
-As the summer progressed viewing dipped as the appetite for news decreased and the spring season shows came to an end.
-However once live sport returned in August and the TV series' premieres started again in the fall, we saw the viewing levels begin to rise.
+At the beginning of the initial lockdown period (Spring 2020) viewing to news stations grew significantly and by contrast viewing to sports stations fell with the lack of live content.
+Since that time, viewing patterns have somewhat followed previous years with a dip in the summer, and increases again between Fall and Spring.

 Our report covers: